avsjai

 As a practicing ergonomist, I recommend the following to enhance the design:

-1. Provide adequate stability to the vessel desk and support for the weight to be distributed across wider shoulder area; examples add wider support, cross shoulder straps on both sides.
+1. Provide adequate stability to the vessel desk and support for the weight to be distributed across a wider shoulder area; examples include adding wider support, cross shoulder straps on both sides.

-3. Set administrative limits on how much max weight can be carried at a time on the vessel desk (this should be based upon the load tolerance capacity of the joints and tissues at stake)
+3. Set administrative limits on how much maximum weight can be carried at a time on the vessel desk (this should be based upon the load tolerance capacity of the joints and tissues at stake).

-6. In long term - Eliminate the need to carry weight over head and shoulders.
-This needs to be an industry wide initiative starting with increasing ergonomic and safety awareness at all levels in construction, manufacturing industry.
-Can we think of a trolley or push pull cart that will hold not only one but more than one vessel, so that we can optimize the carrying frequency as well?
-If they need to get it up on to stairs or at heights – can we design portable pulley system to lift the vessels up?
-Robust wheels will meet the various construction environments needs as well.
+6. In the long term - Eliminate the need to carry weight overhead and shoulders.
+This needs to be an industry-wide initiative starting with increasing ergonomic and safety awareness at all levels in construction and manufacturing industries.
+Can we think of a trolley or push-pull cart that will hold not only one but more than one vessel, so that we can optimize the carrying frequency as well?
+If they need to get it up onto stairs or at heights – can we design a portable pulley system to lift the vessels up?
+Robust wheels will meet the various construction environments' needs as well.
 The physiologic energy expenditure risk will also be addressed as these tasks can be demanding on the metabolic processes of the operator.

 I hope this helps understand the design.
 If you need further consultancy, I am happy to provide it.